Nodeguardians/ng-frontend-application/README.md

 ## Submitting the test

-1. Add [Swiiny](https://github.com/swiiny) as a collaborator to your private repository.
+1. Publish your code to a public repository or add [Swiiny](https://github.com/swiiny) as a collaborator to your private repository.
 2. Send an email to [jobs@nodeguardians.io](mailto:jobs@nodeguardians.io) with the following information:
    - The link to your repository
+   - Your resume as an attachment
    - Any other relevant information
 3. In the email subject, please write: "Technical Test for Frontend Developer" + your name